 Regulatory agendas should describe all regulations under development or review during the 12 months following publication.
 This includes, at a minimum, any plans to publish or otherwise implement an Advance Notice of Proposed Rulemaking, a Notice of Proposed Rulemaking, or a Final Rule.
 Agencies may include any plans to conduct a review pursuant to 5 U.S.C.
 610(c) or section 5 of Executive Order 12866.
 An agency need not include in its regulatory agenda those rulemaking actions that are excluded by section 3(d)(1)-(4) of Executive Order 12866.

 Agencies have the option of including activities that will have a next action beyond 12 months.
 However, such entries should be limited to rulemakings for which listing in the Unified Agenda will provide a benefit to users.
 Agency agendas also should include actions or reviews completed or withdrawn since the last agenda.

-In What Format Will the Fall 2010 Edition of the Unified Agenda Be Published?
+In What Format Will the Spring 2012 Edition of the Unified Agenda Be Published?

-The fall edition of the Unified Agenda will follow the new publication format that has been in use since the fall 2007 edition.
+The spring edition of the Unified Agenda will follow the publication format that has been in use since the fall 2007 edition.
 The Internet is now the basic means for disseminating the Agenda.
-Publication in the Federal Register is mandated for the regulatory flexibility agendas required by the Regulatory Flexibility Act and therefore it will continue.
-The Regulatory Plan will also continue to be printed.
-The Unified Agenda is now available online in its entirety, at www.reginfo.gov, in a format that offers users a greatly enhanced ability to obtain information from the Agenda database.
+Publication in the Federal Register is mandated for the regulatory flexibility agendas required by the Regulatory Flexibility Act, and therefore it will continue.
+The Unified Agenda is available online, in its entirety, at www.reginfo.gov, in a format that offers users a greatly enhanced ability to obtain information from the Agenda database.
 Agency agendas printed in the Federal Register will consist of the following:

-- (1) the agency's Agenda preamble; - (2) rules that are in the agency's regulatory flexibility agenda, in accordance with the Regulatory Flexibility Act, because they are likely to have a significant economic impact on a substantial number of small entities; and - (3) any rules that the agency has identified for periodic review under section 610 of the Regulatory Flexibility Act.
+- (1) The agency's Agenda preamble; - (2) Rules that are in the agency's regulatory flexibility agenda, in accordance with the Regulatory Flexibility Act, because they are likely to have a significant economic impact on a substantial number of small entities; and

+(3) Any rules that the agency has identified for periodic review under section 610 of the Regulatory Flexibility Act.

 Printing of these entries will be limited to fields that contain information required by the Regulatory Flexibility Act's Agenda requirements (5 U.S.C.
 602).
 Additional information on these entries will be available in the Unified Agenda published on the Internet.
 If an agency has no entries in the printed Federal Register version of the Agenda, its preamble will not be printed.
-For fall editions of the Agenda, the entire Regulatory Plan will continue to be printed, as in past years.
 Under Federal Register regulations, GPO Access will have the same content as the printed Federal Register.